eltiffster/ProD/README.md

 **Link to this page: github.com/eltiffster/ProD**

+Note that most things on this list are for [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html), but there are likely similar extensions or settings for [Firefox](https://www.mozilla.org/en-US/firefox/new/)

 ### Today's Agenda:
   1. Welcome
     * Land Acknowledgement: We acknowledge, with respect, the Songhees, Esquimalt and <u>W</u>SÁNEĆ peoples on whose unceded territory the university stands and whose historical relationships with the land continue to this day.